In the Media

 - First Development in NYC Under N.Y.‘s Medicaid Redesign Program Nears Completion

-Apartment Finance Today gives a positive review of the first supportive housing development financed via New York's Medicaid Redesign Program
+A positive review of the first supportive housing development financed via New York's MRT Program.

 - Take This Apartment and Call Me in the Morning